diogro/expressionVariance-manuscript/main.md

 To characterize what factors may explain differences in across-study similarity, we directly modeled the across-study correlations using a mixed-effect linear model designed to account for the non-independence in pairwise correlation data [@Dias2021-wk; @Dias2022-au].
 In this model (see [Methods](#Methods)), we use a random effect for individual study ID, a fixed effect for pairwise tissue congruence (whether a comparison is within the same tissue or different tissue), and a fixed effect for pairwise study source (which pair of sources among GTEx, TCGA, and miscellaneous is involved in a comparison) as predictors of the correlations (see [Methods](#Methods)).
-This model (SI fig. 1) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (SI fig. 1 C).
+This model (SI fig. 1) shows that comparisons of studies within GTEx and TCGA have on average higher values of ρ~s~, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (SI fig. 1 C).
 Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (SI fig. 1 C).
 While we do not have a clear explanation for this pattern, since TCGA and GTEx are independent, this mild effect on the similarities could be due to the level of standardization of the data coming from these two large consortia.
 Tissue type also affects the degree of similarity in transcriptional variance, with studies using the same tissue being, on average, more similar (SI fig. 1 B).